lieutenantlin/recipe-cooking-app/README.md

 - **Recipes** — Store your favorite recipes with full ingredient lists and instructions.
 Two-panel layout for browsing and editing.
 - **Suggestions** — Cross-reference your pantry against your recipes.
 Three match modes: **Strict** (only if you have everything), **Partial** (match score), and **Substitution** (suggests ingredient swaps from a built-in substitution map).
 - **Calendar** — 7-day expiry view showing what's about to expire and which recipes can use those ingredients.
+- **Theme toggle** — Switch between dark and light mode from the sidebar footer.
+The app follows the OS theme until a manual choice is made, then saves that choice locally.

 ## Architecture